OP-TED/eforms-notice-editor/README.md

 The editor demo code only supports one version of the SDK, it may not work with older versions.
 It usually lags behind the latest SDK version.
 For older versions you can go back in the git history.

 ## Layout

-The project is split in three modules:
+The project is split into three modules:

 - editor-core: The main component with server-side code and utilities.
 - editor-ui: The frontend component with static files (HTML/CSS/Javascript/Typescript).